ibm-cloud-docs/CDN/faqs.md

 If you provide a path while creating your CDN, it allows you to isolate the files that can be served through CDN from a particular Origin Server.

 ## My CDN is in an Error State.
 What do I do now?
 Please refer to the ['Getting Help and Support'](https://console.stage1.bluemix.net/docs/infrastructure/CDN/getting-help.html#gettinghelp) page, or open a ticket in the [Customer Portal ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://control.softlayer.com/).

 ## Where do I find my CNAME if I didn't provide one?
 Click on your CDN to access the **Overview** Page in the Portal.
 On the right corner you can see a **Details** section with the `CName` information.

-## Is there a limit on the number of Purge requests that can be active at once?
-Yes.
-There can only be 5 active purge requests at a time.

 ## My Purge Request for a given file path is in Progress.
 Can I submit a new request for the same file path?
 No. There can only be one active Purge request for a given file path at a time.